-We have significantly shortened our hours and are not allowing client access into Animal Care Clinic.
+We have changed our hours and are not allowing client access into Animal Care Clinic.
 It is very important that you call ahead to ensure that we are able to see your pet.

 The same is true for orders (food, medications, etc.): Please call ahead to ensure that we have your order ready and waiting when you arrive.

 We are practicing “curb-side” dropoff / pickup from our parking lot.

 Appointments: When you arrive for your appointment, stay in your car and call the clinic.
 We will send a team member out to get your pet.
 See Appointments below.

 Orders: If you are picking up an order, please stay in your car and call the clinic.
 We will send a team member to your car with your order.
 See Orders and Delivery below.